Hov Pod Hovercraft Craftsmanship

 Other components are made to our specifications using jigs and templates to ensure replication of manufacture.
 Hov Pod parts are sub contracted out, this is more expensive but ensures parts are made under controlled environments by experts in their field.

+When choosing a hovercraft, consider that you may occasionally run over rough ground.
 The Hov Pod SPX is manufactured using high-impact polyethylene with built-in buoyancy composite layer.
 Unlike glass fiber, high impact PE can withstand considerable knocks; the material has been used in the production of F1 Racing crash barriers.
 Picture shows the air feed holes that will allow air to feed into segmented skirts to allow the craft to hover on its cushion of air.
 Note the additional underside protection from front and rear aluminium impact plates, wear bolts and heavy-duty aluminium runners.

 Key Engine parts made robotically before assembly/testing and shipping to us.

 Many Colors are available from a standardized production process.
 We no longer manufacture Hov Pod hulls from Glass Fibre (GRP) as this material proved too brittle for all terrain use.
 HDPE is a high impact material, as used in the past for production of F1 crash barriers and artificial joints.
 It is lightweight and very buoyant, nearly indestructible, so ideal for hovercraft construction.

 Ordering & Goods in Quality System